-Even as workers dismantle bleachers, break down hospitality trailers and disassemble broadcast booths, the Charleston community is already feeling an uptick from the PGA Championship.
+Even as workers dismantle bleachers, break down hospitality trailers and disassemble broadcast booths, the Charleston community is already feeling an uptick of the economic impact of the PGA Championship.

 The event produced close to $75 million worth of media exposure worldwide that included more than 150 hours of television coverage seen in 580 million households worldwide.
 Since the Championship, the resort has seen a substantial increase in the number of inquiries from golf groups.
 Group leaders are no longer just kicking the tires.
 After seeing Kiawah on TV, they’re anxious to bring their groups and play it themselves.